 While the method is based on products free from harsh chemicals and sulfates it requires lathering on thick products like gels, leave-in conditioners, sprays, foams, and who knows what else.
 News flash: using all these products over time in combination with co-washing (washing your hair with conditioner), low-poo (low shampoo), or even no-poo (no shampoo) will result in product build-up.
 And how does one get rid of said build-up do you ask?
 Well according to CGM experts and hundred of Reddit threads all you need to do “clarify” your hair periodically with a shampoo that contains… yep, sulfates.

 Of course, I learned this major method flaw the hard way as my hair did not react well to the prolonged use of gels or leave-in conditioners.
-The build-up was so bad and I was so tired of looking at frizzy hair that I did the only thing I could do.
+The build-up was so bad I did the only thing I could do.
 A chop.

-Feelin fly with my new short doo, I decided to take a more simple approach to hair health.
+Feelin fly with my new short doo, I decided to take a more simple approach to hair health and I found a sustainable routine that actually worked.
 Essentially I went through Curly Girl hell so you don’t have to!

 Switching to Conscious Hair Care